eduVieiraAF/Angular_Tutorial_Hotel_Inventory_App/README.md

 # HotelInventoryApp

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 14.2.9. and it is a based on a tutorial so that I can learn Angular

 ## Development server